absolute-version/absolute-version-js/README.md

 - `26`: The number of commits on this branch (`master`) since the last version (`1.2.3`)
 - `6fe275b`: The commit hash for this version, useful for disambiguation

-If the tag is already a prerelease version, eg `v.1.2.3-beta`, then the branch name is appended to the prerelease metadata:
+If the previous release was already a prerelease version, eg `v.1.2.3-beta`, then the branch name is appended to the prerelease metadata:

 ```